To Kill a Mockingbird, Author Harper Lee

-Harper Lee has always been quiet in the press, with the exception of the filing of the 2013 Trademark Infringement lawsuit and the 2013 Copyright Infringement lawsuit I spoke of above, as well as letters she wrote to the press about the "unauthorized" Marja Mills' book that was published as an "authorized biography."
+Harper Lee has always been quiet in the press, with the exception of the filing of the 2013 Trademark Infringement lawsuit, the 2013 Copyright Infringement lawsuit that I spoke of above, and letters she wrote to the press about the "unauthorized" Marja Mills' book that was published as an "authorized biography."

-Nelle Harper Lee writes letters, she doesn't appear in person to make statements, as evidenced by the auction letters I featured in this article.
+Nelle Harper Lee does write letters, but she doesn't appear in person to make statements, as evidenced by the auction letters that I featured in this article.
 She is nearly blind from macular degeneration, uses a wheelchair to navigate mostly to prevent falls due to her vision problems, so she relies and trusts those who are supposed to be looking out for her welfare.

 Living in an assisted living center (which no doubt is quite comfortable given the royalties she receives from the book TKAM,) Nelle Harper Lee said in several letters to friends that she kept on writing her "long short stories" for quite a few years and all those manuscripts were left in the home she shared with her sister Alice Lee.